Joel-Cornfield/MembersOnly/README.md

 # Members Only

 "Members Only" is a web application where users can sign up, log in, and become members of an exclusive club.
 Once they become members, they can create, view, and delete messages.
-The app also includes a passcode feature to join the club, and admins can manage messages and users.
+The app also includes a passcode feature to join the club, and admins can manage messages.

 ## Features